ISG-Siegen/assembled/README.md

   Moreover, its class interface contains several useful method to simplify the evaluation and benchmarking of ensemble techniques.
 A collection of metatasks can be used to benchmark ensemble techniques without the computational overhead of training and evaluating base models.
+* **Assembled-OpenML**: an extension of Assembled to build metatasks with data from OpenML (its original design).
+Only a OpenML Task ID must be passed to the code to generate a metatask for a specific OpenML task.
+  Technically, any ID can be passed.
+In practice, only supervised classification tasks are supported so far.
+  Moreover, this tool was build for and tested against curated benchmarks (like tasks in OpenMLCC-18).
+  Other classification tasks should be supported as well but bugs might be more likely.
 * **FakedClassifiers**: Code to simulate the behavior of a base model by passing it appropriate data during the initialization.
 Allows us to evaluate most ensemble techniques without code changes to the original implementation's code.
-* **Assembled-OpenML**: an extension of Assembled to fill build metatasks with data from OpenML (its original design).
+* **Supporting Ensemble Techniques** We created code to make ensemble techniques usable with (pre-fitted) base models.
+  This is not part of Assembled itself but rather additional example on how to use ensemble techniques with Assembled.
+  Some implementation support base models by default other do not.
+See `/ensemble_techniques/` for more details.

 Currently, is main use-cases are: